 - Are a man who has sex with men

 Some people who get syphilis have symptoms soon after they get it.
-But many people who have syphilis don't have any signs or symptoms at all.
+But many people who have syphilis don't notice any signs or symptoms at all.
 The only way to know if you have syphilis is to get tested.

 If it's not treated, syphilis can lead to serious health problems and even death.
 Medicine can cure syphilis, but it can't undo any damage that syphilis has already caused.
 That's why it's important to get tested regularly if you are at risk.